 The composite seepage barrier consisted of two components constructed in a three-stage process:

 - Stage 1: Grout curtain in the foundation soils and epikarst

 - Stage 3: Concrete diaphragm wall through the dam and epikarst terminating in the underlying bedrock

-The remediation approach is similar in concept to those used in other dams with karstic seepage issues in Kentucky and Tennessee, such as Wolf Creek Dam and Center Hill Dam.
+The remediation approach was similar in concept to those used in other dams with karstic seepage issues in Kentucky and Tennessee, such as Wolf Creek Dam and Center Hill Dam.

 - Test grouting and sinkhole repair

 Through benchmarking of projects with similar complexity and scale, TVA estimated that the remediation project to return the reservoir to normal operations would require 5 to 7 years to complete.